-Beach Road, which can already boast of the iconic Raffles Hotel, has added glitz in the style of South Beach, a luxurious mixed-use development.
-The upscale hotel known simply as The South Beach has been rebranded as JW Marriott Hotel Singapore South Beach).
-The food and beverage outlets in and around the hotel is an interesting mix.
-We took a walk around South Beach to check out what it has to offer for those looking for new dining options.
+(Updated August 2017) Beach Road, which can already boast of the iconic Raffles Hotel, has the added glitz in the style of South Beach, a luxurious mixed-use development.
+The upscale hotel at South Beach (originally known simply as The South Beach) has been rebranded as JW Marriott Hotel Singapore South Beach).
+The food and beverage outlets at South Beach is an interesting and exciting mix of trendy places that cater to a range of patrons.

 South Beach is a sprawling development with an impressive distinctive design which incorporates 4 historic buildings – 3 army barracks and the Non-Commissioned Officers (NCO) Club – with 2 new tower blocks.
 The complex comprises office towers, luxury residences, a designer hotel, ball room, retail spaces and an exclusive membership club.